Department:Department of Music and Performing Arts

 Helen teaches music therapy theory and clinical skills, and manages the Music Therapy Centre.
 She has a special interest in multi-cultural improvisation and teaches Indonesian gamelan.
 Her clinical interests include music therapy in psychiatry and for people with eating disorders, and with young children with learning disabilities and their families.
 Her current research investigates the relevance of Indonesian gamelan music to music therapy practice.

-Loth, H., forthcoming.
+Loth, H., 2015.
 Music therapy with people who have eating disorders.
 In: Edwards, J. (Ed.).
 Oxford Handbook of Music Therapy.
 Oxford: Oxford University Press.

 Loth, H., 2013.
 Book Review of 'Music Therapy and Parent–Infant Bonding'.
 British Journal of Music Education, 30, pp.152-154.